 Understand the Challenges of Career Change

-The first thing to do, even before you start finding new job, is to comprehend the challenges that might come along the way of a career change.
+The first thing to do, even before you start finding a new job, is to comprehend the challenges that might come along the way of a career change.

 You will have to rethink the entire road map, rediscover your competencies, learn or unlearn some skills, and acquire a whole new attitude of going about doing things.